echasnovski/mini.nvim/TESTING.md

 ### Execution: custom reporter and stop on first error

-You can customize execution of test cases with custom reporter (how test results are displayed in real time) and whether to stop on first error.
+You can customize execution of test cases with custom reporter (how test results are displayed in real time) and whether to stop execution after the first test case fail/error.
 Execution doesn't result into any output, instead it updates `MiniTest.current.all_cases` in place: each case gets an `exec` field with information about how its execution went.

 Example of showing status summary table in the command line after everything is finished: